The spectral gap for transfer operators of torus extensions over expanding maps: Introduction.

-The method we use to get exponential mixing is the semiclassical analysis approach.
-Instead of the Ruelle-Perron-Frobenius transfer operators acting on some H\"older function space, we study the dual operator, Koopman operator $\wF$, given by $\wF\phi=\phi\circ F$, acting on certain distribution space.
-By Fourier transform along $\TT^\ell$, the fiber direction, the operator can be decomposed to a family of operators $\{\wF_\bnu\}_{\bnu\in \ZZ^\ell}$, where $\bnu$ is the frequency.
+The method we use to get the spectral gap and thus the exponential mixing property is the semiclassical analysis.
+Instead of the Ruelle-Perron-Frobenius transfer operator, we use dual, the Koopman operator $\wF$, acting on the dual space $\CW^s$ of the Hilbert space $\CW^{-s}$.
+By Fourier transform along $\TT^\ell$, the fiber direction, the operator $\wF$ can be decomposed to a family of operators $\{\wF_\bnu\}_{\bnu\in \ZZ^\ell}$, where $\bnu$ is the frequency.
 Such operators can be regarded as Fourier integral operators.
-Using semiclassical analysis theory we show that if $\tau$ is not an essential coboundary, then the spectral radius of $\wF_\bnu$ is strictly less than $1$ for all $\bnu\not=\bzero$, while $1$ is the only leading eigenvalue of $\wF_\bzero$ on the unit circle and it is simple.
-Further, we obtain uniform operator norm control on the iterates $\{\wF_\bnu^n\}_{n\in\NN}$ for all $\bnu$ of sufficiently large magnitude.
-We hence prove that the Koopman operator $\wF$ has a spectral gap, and the system has exponential decay of correlations.
+Using semiclassical analysis we show that if $\tau$ is not an essential coboundary, then the spectral radius of $\wF_\bnu$ is strictly less than $1$ for all $\bnu\not=\bzero$, while $1$ is the only leading eigenvalue of $\wF_\bzero$ on the unit circle and it is simple.
+Moreover, Proposition~\ref{Pprop1} shows that the essential spectral radius of every $\wF_\bnu$ is uniformly bounded by a positive number $\rho_1\in (0, 1)$.
+Further, we obtain in Proposition~\ref{Pprop2} that for all $\bnu$ of sufficiently large magnitude, the operator norms of $\{\wF_\bnu^n\}_{n\in\NN}$ decay exponentially fast (in terms of $n$) with a uniform rate $\rho_2\in (0, 1)$.
+We hence prove that the Koopman operator $\wF$ has a spectral gap on $\CW^{s}$, and so does the transfer operator on $\CW^{-s}$.
+Therefore the system $F$ has exponential decay of correlations.